tannerpace/react-native-icon-resizer/readme.md

 ## Quick Setup

-Follow these steps to make use of this awesome tool:
+Follow these steps to make use of this tool:

 1. **Clone this repository**

-   Use the following command in your terminal to clone this repository:
    ```bash
    git clone https://github.com/YourUserName/RepoName.git
    ```